Children's Books about South Carolina

 - Penn Center Beaufort, SC (first school built for freed slaves): Preserving the Past, Sustaining the Future

-Looking for more book recommendations?
-Join us on Instagram by clicking here
+Join us for more books on Instagram by clicking here